It is important to be clear about your intentions.

 - You may also need to have some requirements completed at the time of application while other program may allow those courses to be in progress

-- For some schools, teaching-related experiences account for a large portion of the admission decision.
+- For some programs and schools, teaching-related experiences account for a large portion of the admission decision.

 - You should generally aim to gain experience at the age level that you want to teach at and ideally in group settings.
 However, there are a range of experiences that you can consider for your experiential portion of the application.